bar9/rust-course-2025-11-20/mdbook/src/day1/01_setup.md

 ✅ The development experience is similar to modern .NET, better than typical C++

-✅ VS Code with rust-analyzer provides excellent IDE support
+✅ Zed with built-in rust-analyzer provides excellent IDE support

 ---